Bitcoin futures are the most popular derivatives product to get exposure to Bitcoin’s wild volatility.

 In the last few years, the number of cryptocurrency futures exchanges has increased drastically, giving users more choice than ever before when choosing the best futures exchange for their needs.
 Here, we summarize five of the most popular.

-ByBit is a platform that offers perpetual futures for Bitcoin, Ethereum, EOS and XRP.
+ByBit (full review) is a platform that offers perpetual futures for Bitcoin, Ethereum, EOS and XRP.
 Beyond this, the platform places a strong emphasis on ease of use, with a simple user interface and fee schedule making the exchange attractive to beginner traders.

 - Regular promotions